idelfonsog2/idelfonsog2.github.io/README.md

 ![](img/kinkarta.png)
 ### Technical Analyst iOS Mobile Developer | [KIN+KARTA](http://kindandkarta.com/) | Chicago, U.S. | Sept 2017 - Feb 2018

-- Deliver a total cost reduction of -$10,000.00 MVP application to the consumer of the client which involve integrating an iPadOS app with IoT devices
+- Deliver a total cost reduction of -$10,000.00 by integrating an iPadOS app with IoT devices
-- iPadOS app realtime commands and data visualization analytics to/from IoT devices
+- iPadOS app with commands and realtime data visualization analytics to/from IoT devices
 - Small talk about machine learning use cases and example with **Apple CoreML Framework**

 ### tools/frameworks/libraries: